KoryTECH/MovieMate/README.md

 # MovieMate

 A sleek and intuitive movie search application that fetches comprehensive movie information from the OMDB API (IMDb database).
-Built in one hour as a rapid development project.

 ## Features